-After grant signature, you will normally receive a prefinancing to start working on the project (float of normally 50% of the maximum grant amount; exceptionally less or no prefinancing).
-The prefinancing will be paid 30 days from entry into force/10 days before starting date/financial guarantee (if required) - whichever is the latest.
+After grant signature, you will normally receive a prefinancing to start working on the project (float of normally 70% of the maximum grant amount; exceptionally less or no prefinancing).
+The prefinancing will be paid 30 days from entry into force/financial guarantee (if required) - whichever is the latest.